sam-zlota/rubix-cube/README.md

 It can currently solve 10,000 cubes in just over 30 seconds.
 It takes less than **5ms** to solve a single cube.
 It takes roughly 275 +/- 50 moves  to solve a single cube.

 ### More to come:
-- JS web app with GUI cube editor
+- JS web app with GUI cube editor.
-- photo integration (CV pipeline to accept 6 2D images as input)
+- photo integration (CV pipeline to accept 6 2D images as input).
-- implement AI solving methods to reduce number of moves.
+- implement AI solving methods.
 Because these have been implemented [before](https://github.com/benbotto/rubiks-cube-cracker)), we look to improve their upper bounds both in the quarter-turn metric and time.
   - [thistlethwaite algorithm](https://www.jaapsch.net/puzzles/thistle.htm) (upper bound 52  moves, takes roughly 1-2min)
     - ~6x less moves
     - \>12,000x slower (4 orders of magnitude)